hgbritten/hornedbeasts/README.md

 Actual time needed to complete: 1 hour

 This all was completed at the same time.
 Every time I had an issue React App would die so I just did it all at once.
 Bootstrap with all the images made this really simple

+#### Display Modal
+Number and name of feature: 4 Display Modal

+Estimate of time needed to complete: 1 hour

+Start time: 1:15

+Finish time: 3:00

+Actual time needed to complete: 1:45